General Electric: Computing

 GE was one of the eight major computer companies of the 1960s along with IBM, Burroughs, NCR, Control Data Corporation, Honeywell, RCA, and UNIVAC.
-GE had a line of general purpose and special purpose computers, including the GE 200, GE 400, and GE 600 series general purpose computers, the GE 4010, GE 4020, and GE 4060 real-time process control computers, and the DATANET-30 and Datanet 355 message switching computers (DATANET-30 and 355 were also used as front end processors for GE mainframe computers).
-A Datanet 500 computer was designed, but never sold.
+GE had a line of general purpose and special purpose computers, including the GE 200, GE 400, and GE 600 series general-purpose computers, the GE/PAC 4000 series real-time process control computers, and the DATANET-30 and Datanet 355 message switching computers (DATANET-30 and 355 were also used as front end processors for GE mainframe computers).
+A Datanet 500 computer was designed but never sold.

+In 1956 Homer Oldfield was promoted to General Manager of GE's Computer Department.
+He facilitated the invention and construction of the Bank of America ERMA system, the first computerized system designed to read magnetized numbers on checks.
+But he was fired from GE in 1958 by Ralph J. Cordiner for overstepping his bounds and successfully gaining the ERMA contract.
+Cordiner was strongly against GE entering the computer business because he did not see the potential in it.

 In 1962, GE started developing its GECOS (later renamed GCOS) operating system, originally for batch processing, but later extended to time-sharing and transaction processing.
 Versions of GCOS are still in use today.
 From 1964 to 1969, GE and Bell Laboratories (which soon dropped out) joined with MIT to develop the Multics operating system on the GE 645 mainframe computer.
 The project took longer than expected and was not a major commercial success, but it demonstrated concepts such as single-level storage, dynamic linking, hierarchical file system, and ring-oriented security.
 Active development of Multics continued until 1985.

-GE got into computer manufacturing because in the 1950s they were the largest user of computers outside the United States federal government, aside from being the first business in the world to own a computer.
+GE got into computer manufacturing because, in the 1950s, they were the largest user of computers outside the United States federal government, aside from being the first business in the world to own a computer.
 Its major appliance manufacturing plant "Appliance Park" was the first non-governmental site to host one.
-However, in 1970, GE sold its computer division to Honeywell, exiting the computer manufacturing industry, though it retained its timesharing operations for some years afterwards.
-GE was a major provider of computer time-sharing services, through General Electric Information Services (GEIS, now GXS), offering online computing services that included GEnie.
+However, in 1970, GE sold its computer division to Honeywell, exiting the computer manufacturing industry, though it retained its timesharing operations for some years afterward.
+GE was a big provider of computer time-sharing services through General Electric Information Services (GEIS, now GXS), offering online computing services that included GEnie.

 In 2000, when United Technologies Corp. planned to buy Honeywell, GE made a counter-offer that was approved by Honeywell.
 On July 3, 2001, the European Union issued a statement that "prohibit the proposed acquisition by General Electric Co. of Honeywell Inc.".
 The reasons given were it "would create or strengthen dominant positions on several markets and that the remedies proposed by GE were insufficient to resolve the competition concerns resulting from the proposed acquisition of Honeywell".

 On June 27, 2014, GE partnered with collaborative design company Quirky to announce its connected LED bulb called Link.
 The Link bulb is designed to communicate with smartphones and tablets using a mobile app called Wink.